 Students in the Mental Health Counseling program must satisfactorily complete a comprehensive examination.
-The exam will be offered in the fall for students in their final semester of the program.
-Students must take the major field examination within one calendar year of completion of coursework in their program of study.
-The in-class exam will be an essay exam focused on applying theory and practice to a case.
+Students typically take the examination in their last fall semester, but must take it within one calendar year of completion of coursework in their program of study.

-Students who fail the comprehensive examination may petition the faculty for permission to re-take the exam.
-Students petitioning to re-take the exam must present a plan for how they will remediate the deficiencies in their previous exam performance.
-The second examination must be taken within a calendar year of the attempt to pass the examination.
-A student may not take a third examination to qualify.
+Students who fail the comprehensive examination may petition the faculty to re-take the exam.
+The second examination must be taken within a calendar year of the first attempt to pass the examination.
+Students must maintain active status in the program until they have successfully passed the comprehensive examination.
+Petitions to take a third examination will not be considered.